netneurolab/hansen_many_networks/README.md

 # Multimodal, multiscale connectivity blueprints of the cerebral cortex

-This repository contains code and data used and created in support of my project "Multimodal, multiscale connectivity blueprints of the cerebral cortex".
+This repository contains code and data used and created in support of my project "Multimodal, multiscale connectivity blueprints of the cerebral cortex", now up on [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.12.02.518906v1.abstract).
 All code was written in Python.

 All connectivity modes are available in three parcellation resolutions (Cammoun-033/Desikan-Killiany, Schaefer-100 (7 Networks order), Schaefer-400 (7 Networks order)) - see [data](data/).